-Mechanical impact tests were carried out on thin aluminium in LOX.
+Mechanical impact tests were carried out on thin aluminum in LOX.
 Very thin sheets (0.01 mm) were ignited by 100 J impacts.
-Sheets of aluminium (0.2 mm thickness) did not ignite even when contaminated by wood or grease (which did ignite).
-With massive contamination (25g/m2), 0.2 mm thick sheets can ignite [15].
+Sheets of aluminum (0.2 mm thickness) did not ignite even when contaminated by wood or grease (which did ignite).
+With massive hexadecane contamination (>10 g/m2), 0.2 mm thick sheets ignited with a good reproducibility [15].
+Tests performed with about 2 g/m2 resulted in aluminum ignition in less than 10% of the shocks, probably due to nonhomogeneous hydrocarbon coating on the sheets.

-9 Experimental work on aluminium/oxygen combustion
+9 Experimental work on aluminum/oxygen combustion